How to Choose Brand Colors That Reflect Your Business

 Color palette

-You need to understand your brand image and identity and how you want people to perceive your business.
-If you have yet to learn this, figure it out before moving on to anything else.
+You need to understand your business stand, brand identity and how you want people to perceive your business.
+If you have yet to learn this, figure it out before proceeding.

 Photo by Chris Barbalis on Unsplash